Humza Yousaf 'confident' in achieving 800 doctor increase in Scotland by 2027 as GP satisfaction rates plummet

 Out of almost 130,000 Scots surveyed, people satisfied with the overall care provided by GP practices dropped by 12 percentage points in two years, with a third of people failing to rate their overall care positively.

-Speaking on BBC Good Morning Scotland on Wednesday, Humza Yousaf agreed the survey makes for difficult reading as he said access to GPs and other NHS staff has been limited due to social distancing measures in place during the pandemic.
+Speaking on BBC Good Morning Scotland on Wednesday, Mr Yousaf agreed the survey made for difficult reading as he said access to GPs and other NHS staff had been limited due to social distancing measures in place during the pandemic.

 He said: "There’s no doubt 2009 was a high watermark that we want to get back to.
-There’s no single doubt about that where we had 9 out of ten people satisfied but if you look at the data prior to the pandemic you will see we had 8 out of ten people satisfied.”
+There’s no single doubt about that where we had nine out of ten people satisfied, but if you look at the data prior to the pandemic you will see we had eight out of ten people satisfied.”

+He said as a GP he was “acutely aware of the chronic shortfall in numbers across Scotland”, especially in rural areas.

-The Health Secretary told the programme the Scottish Government, alongside health expert colleagues, are committed to increasing face-to-face appointments.
+The health secretary told the programme the Scottish Government, alongside health expert colleagues, was committed to increasing face-to-face appointments.

-Mr Yousaf said this increase will be part of a “hybrid model”, incorporating video and telephone conversations which he said many people will find “easier”.
+Mr Yousaf said this increase will be part of a “hybrid model”, incorporating video and telephone conversations, which he said many people would find “easier”.

 Yet, he said, where clinically appropriate and when people want to be seen face-to-face, people will be able to do so as we move from pandemic to endemic.